nemanjam/markdown/README.md

 https://user-images.githubusercontent.com/9990165/177367837-a2692e5d-b694-454e-806d-21e806465836.mp4

+## Features

+Here you can find all fundamental decisions for an app already made for you:

+- **frontend architecture** - pages, layouts, views, components, hooks, authentication, styling, theming, data fetching, state management, error handling, forms and validation
+- **backend architecture** - controller and service layers, interaction with database, authentication, error handling in both API and getServerSideProps, validation, file uploads and serving
+-
+- **test configuration** -

-## How to use this
+#### How you can use this

+#### Motivation

 There is a lot of talk, and buzz around JavaScript frameworks, a lot of theory, tutorials, opinions... but lets actually take what we read in documentations and check how it works in practice and see if we can build something useful and meaningful with it.

-## Features

-### Motivation

 ## Tech stack